prusnak/rusnak.io/_posts/2017-08-15-how-to-push-bitcoin-transactions-via-sms.md

 That's it!
 That was easy right?!
 Remember, this is just a quick & dirty proof of concept, but if one person is able to do something like this within 90 minutes with 10 EUR budget (10 EUR is minimum Nexmo payment, you will get 2 EUR as bonus, what translates to 2 years of Belgian number!), image what could be done with a little bit more resources!

 Oh, I almost forgot.
 Below is the screenshot of the base64 encoded transaction I sent to my service.
-It is already [mined in the blockchain](https://blockchain.info/tx/d72ccc13fcbe9ea22ef60c4c5123c9825e7c56740e566ee1c3456471684b4b4e).
+It's already [mined in the blockchain](https://blockchain.info/tx/d72ccc13fcbe9ea22ef60c4c5123c9825e7c56740e566ee1c3456471684b4b4e) after being successfully broadcasted to the Bitcoin network.

 You can try sending your own transactions via SMS here: **+32 460 213 730**.
 I will keep the service running for some time.
 Enjoy! :-)